Enielen/files-and-folders/book/part2/part2.md

 - An FNC should include elements or attributes that best describe the file.
 For example, which keywords would you and collaborators use to search for the file?
 Which elements make the file recognizable and distinct from other files?
 Because every project is different, <b>the same naming elements won't apply to every project</b>.
 When you develop an FNC, you must choose descriptors that are most relevant to the specific files(s) and/or project.
 Here are a few examples of file descriptors:
     - Project title
     - Conditions (lab instrument or set-up used, specimen tested, temperature, variable being measured, etc.)
-    - Type or purpose of document (e.g. data, progress report, questionnaire, interview)
+    - Type or purpose of document (e.g. data, progress report, questionnaire, interview).
     - If working collaboratively, the initials of the person who ran the test
-- "Final" is <b>NOT</b> a descriptive name
+- "Final" is <b>NOT</b> a descriptive name.
 - Use abbreviations that are commonly unterestood by collaborators, and document these abbreviations.

 <b>Describing data in a series</b>